GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/08.171-180/04.Come,-Lord,-and-Tarry-Not/docs.md

 ---
+title: |
-title: 174.
-Come, Lord, and Tarry Not
+    174. Come, Lord, and Tarry Not - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 174.
+Come, Lord, and Tarry Not.
+Come, Lord, and tarry not;  Bring the longlookedfor day;  O why these years of waiting here?
+O why this long delay?
+    keywords:  |
-    keywords: Church Hymnal, Come, Lord, and Tarry Not, Come, Lord, and tarry not,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Come, Lord, and Tarry Not, Come, Lord, and tarry not.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 174. COME, LORD, AND TARRY NOT
+####  Church Hymnal 1941,

 ```txt

 1.
 Come, Lord, and tarry not;
 Bring the longlookedfor day;